$0 UAE Parent Rights Quick Reference

 Can a school expel my child if I challenge their fees?

-No. Schools cannot retaliate against a parent exercising their regulatory rights.
-Federal Law 29 protects against discrimination based on disability, and retaliatory withdrawal would constitute a clear violation.
-If you experience retaliation, document it and include it in your regulatory complaint — it significantly strengthens your case.
+Do not assume a school may lawfully retaliate against a parent exercising regulatory rights.
+Federal Law 29 protects against disability discrimination, but whether a particular act is retaliatory depends on the facts and applicable process.
+If you experience retaliation, document it and include it in your regulatory complaint.

 What if I already paid the unlawful fees?

 You can still challenge them.
 Request the documentation retroactively.
-If the school cannot provide the required ISA (Dubai) or itemised justification (Abu Dhabi), file a complaint seeking a refund of the excess amount.
-Consumer protection pathways under the Ministry of Economy can assist with financial reimbursement claims.
+If the school cannot provide the required ISA (Dubai) or itemised justification (Abu Dhabi), file a complaint requesting review and, where justified, reimbursement of any excess amount.
+Consumer protection pathways under the Ministry of Economy may consider the financial claim, but do not guarantee a refund.

 Does the ADEK 50% cap apply to therapy sessions provided by the school?